Name : Mr C Jones

 Every year many students take part in these challenges.
 Students have met with much success over recent years with some reaching European rounds.

 UKMT Team Challenge

-This year will enter two teams of Y8/Y9 students into the team challenge where they will asked to test their mathematical skills and knowledge against some of the best young mathematicians in York and North Yorkshire.
+We enter teams of Y8/Y9 students into the team challenge where they will asked to test their mathematical skills and knowledge against some of the best young mathematicians in York and North Yorkshire.
 The department offer lunchtime and after school sessions in the run up to these competitions.
 During these sessions students explore new areas of mathematics and will be given the opportunity to join in quizzes and competitions.

-All students in Y10 and Y11 can get additional help with their maths studies after school on a Tuesday.
+All students in Y11 can get additional help with their maths studies after school on a Tuesday.
 Some students attend now and again in order to get help with a specific issue.
-Other students attend more regularly and follow a structured program of revision.
+Other students attend these drop-in sessions more regularly to boost their classroom studies.

-Brand new this year the department is entering a team of students to compete in the competition which involves building and programing Lego robots, researching real life tasks and working to a set of core values.
-Lunch time and after school sessions are available to support the team.
+For the last couple of years the department is entering a team of students to compete in the competition, which involves building and programming Lego robots, researching real life tasks and working to a set of core values.
+Lunchtime and after-school sessions are available to support the team.